Narvskaya: Facts and prospects

 The 2.5 km run between Narvskaya and Kirovsky Zavod stations is the longest on the initial stage of the Saint Petersburg Metro.

 To meet the schedule for the opening, fast construction methods were employed.
 Information displays the information for passengers on platforms of stations: under the phrase "the train follows to station" one of two variants was highlighted: Avtovo or Narvskaya.

 The first stage of Saint Petersburg Metro was laid practically on an existing branch of a tram.

 To accustom passengers to use new transport, the tram line has been transferred on small streets, but at Narvskaya metro station the tram ring has remained.

 After these tunnels ceased to be used for transport Line 1, they were used for storing Line 2 trains overnight.

 When in 1972 Depot 3 "Moskovskoye" was constructed, all trains of Line 2 began to spend the night on the line.

 Since the beginning of the 21st century, the station has been functioning continuously under a maximum load.
 In 2007, the Administration of the underground announced the full closure of close the station on 2010 due to reparations and replacement of escalators.
 In 2008 the tender for manufacture and delivery of four escalators was won by factory Universalmash.

 On summer 2009, informations of the project approval were published and plans specified the middle of 2010 as the beginning of work.

+This template requires you to use a title as the title parameter and one of the succession box headers as its header parameter.